Kiranjith83/SA/SA.md

     - Protect data in transit and at rest.
     - Prepare for security events.
  - Reliability.
-    The reliability piller includes the ability of a system to recover from the infra or service disruptions, dynamically acquire computing resources to meet demand and migrate disruptions such as mis configuration or transient network issues.
+    The reliability pillar includes the ability of a system to recover from the infra or service disruptions, dynamically acquire computing resources to meet demand and migrate disruptions such as mis configuration or transient network issues.
     - Testing recovery procedures.
     - Automatically recover from failures.
     - Scale horizontally to increase aggregate system availability.